- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 It’s also worth pointing out that a number of third-party reviews have highlighted occurrences of the machine dripping liquid for some time after the beverage has dispensed.

-Other than that, negatives about the D111 concern the wider issues of capsule coffee.
+Other than that, the negatives about the D111 concern the wider issues of capsule coffee.

 What’s the overall verdict?